 Nestled on the shores of the Georgian Bay, Blue Mountain Resort is Ontario’s largest and only year-round mountain resort.
 The slopes offer more than 350 acres of terrain for skiing and snowboarding along with three terrain parks.
 42 named trails are also available of which 30 remain lit for night skiing.

 Like many top Canadian ski resorts, the skiing at Blue Mountain is outmatched only by the 50+ area bars, restaurants, and retail establishments.
 Enjoy authentic après ski at Jozos Bar or simple, but savory, alpine dining at the Oliver & Bonacini Cafe Grill.
 Blue Mountain offers a wide array of accommodations as well including boutique hotels, private homes, and more.

-Whistler Blackcomb is highly regarded by skiers and snowboarders as one of the top Canadian ski resorts.
+Whistler Blackcomb is highly regarded by skiers and snowboarders as one of the best ski resorts in Canada.
 It’s the largest of its kind in North America with more than 8,000 acres of skiable terrain and 200+ marked runs.
 For those looking to explore off the beaten path, tons of untouched, backcountry acreage awaits.
 This top Canadian ski resort also boasts a relatively long season in comparison to other area resorts.
 From November to May, Whistler Blackcomb averages almost 40 feet of snow.

 Luckily, things are just as epic off the mountain at Whistler.
 A pedestrian village offers luxurious ski-in/ski-out accommodations along with legendary après ski, spas, shopping, nightlife, and more.